-Robert M. Thomas is a pioneering composer, performer, coder, designer, and thinker as well as a rare example of a true musical pioneer.
+Robert M. Thomas is a pioneering composer, coder, thinker and a rare example of a true musical pioneer.

-He is not only creating innovative music but redefining the way music is experienced itself.
-Unlike fixed recordings or streams of music, his music is often fluid and can intelligently adapt & personalize itself in real time through the bespoke software he creates.
-Through innovative exploration of experimental instrumentation, elaborate production techniques and creating bespoke software / technology he regularly creates breakthrough concepts and modes of interaction.
+He not only creates innovative music but redefines the way music itself is experienced.
+Unlike fixed recordings or streams his music can intelligently adapt & personalize itself in real time through the bespoke software he creates.
+Through experimental instrumentation, elaborate production techniques and creating bespoke software / technology he often creates breakthrough experiences.

-His work has been performed at the Barbican and Walt Disney Concert Hall and exhibited at the Tate.
+His work has been performed at the Barbican London, Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
 His many collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trailblazing London Contemporary Orchestra.

 His commissions include Los Angeles Philharmonic, The Barbican, Tate St Ives, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, and Boiler Room.

-He has composed many pioneering functional adaptive music soundtracks including music for exercise, driving, meditation, sleep, emotions, work / focus, lunar cycles, traffic, weather, heart rate, internet data, stress levels and had entire audiences interacting with his performances musically.
+Robert is a leading expert in adaptive and generative functional music for health and wellness.
+He has composed many functional music soundtracks including music for exercise, driving, meditation, sleep, emotions, focus, lunar cycles, traffic, weather, heart rate, internet data, stress levels and had entire audiences interacting with his music.
 He was also commissioned to compose the first official metaverse soundtracks for two countries ( Mexico and Costa Rica ) in 2008.

 by Marc Weidenbaum

 As a composer, performer, coder, designer, and thinker, Robert M. Thomas has pushed music and sound forward over the past decades like few other artists of his generation and is a rare example of a true musical pioneer.
 Thomas is an innovative British musician who explores how experimental instrumentation, bespoke technology, and elaborate production techniques can yield new forms of expressiveness and experience.
 He regularly creates breakthrough concepts and modes of interaction for his audience and collaborators alike.
-His work has been performed at the Barbican and Walt Disney Concert Hall and exhibited at the Tate.
-His commissions include Los Angeles Philharmonic, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, The Tate and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
+His work has been performed at Barbican London, Walt Disney Concert Hall LA, Lincoln Centre NYC, COP26 Glasgow, Somerset House and exhibited at the Tate.
+His commissions and clients include Los Angeles Philharmonic, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, The Tate and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
 He has also composed many pioneering functional adaptive music soundtracks including music for exercise, driving, meditation, sleep, emotions, work / focus, lunar cycles, traffic, weather, heart rate, internet data, and stress levels.

 Thomas’ recent collaboration with Eno, along with visual artist Es Devlin, exemplifies the breadth of his creativity.
 Their Global Goals Pavillion was an installation at Somerset House as a main part of London Design Biennale 21.
 The trio transformed the courtyard into a sudden urban forest that served as a model of sustainable artist activism.
 Thomas composed the sites immersive participatory musical experience, one in which audio messages recorded by visitors were processed, in real time, becoming part of an ever-changing generative music installation.
 The project attracted Thomas due to its emphasis on democratic principles, social participation, global citizen responsibility, and environmentalism.